bFraley/divjot/README.md

 #divjot

-awesomely plain live web editor, akin to a napkin
+awesomely plain live web editor

 ### Get started
 Simply clone or download it, and open index.html in a browser.